dair-ai/ML-Notebooks/README.md

 The notebooks are meant to be minimal and easily reusable and extendable.

-Feel free to use them for educational and research purposes.
+You are free to use them for educational and research purposes.

 <table class="tg">
   <tr>